bronnie313/vet-clinic/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/bronnie313/vet-clinic/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project please feel free to check it out on my GitHub and give me a star thanks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>